Eat This, Not That: Thanksgiving Pet Safety

-Questions About Thanksgiving Pet Safety
+Questions about Thanksgiving Pet Safety

 If you have any questions about what your pet can or cannot eat, please call us.
-This time of great feasting doesn’t have to preclude your pet having their own tasty treats.
+This time of great feasting doesn’t have to preclude your pet from having their own tasty treats.
 Avoid the Thanksgiving foods that are bad for pets and have a safe, happy, and healthy holiday for your fur family.